TypingDNA/TypingDNA-Verify-Client/NodeJs/README.md

             - *email* {String?} - user email
             - *phoneNumber* {String?} - user phone number with country code
             - *language* {String?} - (default "EN") the language code.
 All the supported languages can be found in the *Verify* documentation
-            - *mode* {String?} - (default "standard") "standard" or "show_otp".
-For more information on the diference between these two modes check the *Verify* documentation
+            - *flow* {String?} - (default "STANDARD") "STANDARD" or "SHOW_OTP".
+For more information on the difference between these two flows check the *Verify* documentation
     - __*TypingDNAValidateOTPResponse* validateOTP(*config*, *code*)__:
         - *config* {Object}
         - *email* {String?} - user email